thedynamiclinker/sudocode/lost+found/We.md

 0: Who do you think accepted you?
 You still have a lot to learn.

-1: Look I didn't realize we'd be talking about math or whatever but---
+1: Look I didn't realize we'd be talking about math or bibles or whatever but---

 0: I think we're past the math for good now.